romainsacchi/carculator/docs/modeling.rst

     :width: 900
     :alt: Tank-to-wheel energy calibration for 2017 vehicles

 For the year 2000, such energy and emission measurement data was not available.
-Hence, we relied on XXX that provides historical time series on the measured fuel efficiency of diesel and petrol engines based on the WLTC driving cycle, including its evolution between 2000 and 2010 (-20%).
+Hence, we relied on the `International Council on Clean Transportation data <https://theicct.org/chart-library-passenger-vehicle-fuel-economy>`_ that provides historical time series on the measured fuel efficiency of diesel and petrol engines based on the WLTC driving cycle, including its evolution between 2000 and 2010 (-20%).
 Therefore, the underlying parameters of ``TtW efficiency`` have been adjusted to produce ``TtW energy`` figures about 20% more important than those observed in 2010.